How to Handle Equipment Failure and Downtime Situations

 Tips for using your maintenance time wisely!

 If you can plan your downtime, you have the opportunity to make improvements.
+You can get proactive instead of reactive.

 Predictive maintenance technologies are more accessible and affordable than ever!
 Components that monitor system performance can be installed on almost any machine, allowing maintenance to know when something’s wrong before it breaks.
 (No crystal ball needed!)
 Systems can also be outfitted with automated equipment to perform machine lubrication and other routine or preventative maintenance tasks.
 Compared to simply repairing a part, the long-term saving rewards often outweigh the initial cost of upgrading components and technologies.